guilleeh/contact-keeper/README.md

 ## Acknowledgments

--   [Traversy Media](https://github.com/bradtraversy) - For guidance through the development of Contact Keeper in his React course and for teaching the fundamentals of the Contact API and backend RESTful API's.
+-   [Traversy Media](https://github.com/bradtraversy) - For guidance through the development of Contact Keeper in his React course.
+Also for teaching the fundamentals of the Contact API and backend RESTful API's.